viamrobotics/docs/docs/extend/modular-resources/configure.md

 1. Click on the **Services** subtab and click the **Create service** button.
 1. Browse the list of available service types and select the specific modular service you'd like to add.

-   {{<imgproc src="extend/modular-resources/configure/add-service-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module ">}}
+   {{<imgproc src="extend/modular-resources/configure/add-service-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}

    You can also start typing to search for a module by name or to narrow down your search results.

-   {{<imgproc src="extend/modular-resources/configure/add-service-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module ">}}
+   {{<imgproc src="extend/modular-resources/configure/add-service-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}

 1. After selecting the modular service, click the **Add module** button, enter a name for your modular service, and click **Create** to add it to your robot.

-   {{<imgproc src="extend/modular-resources/configure/add-service-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module ">}}
+   {{<imgproc src="extend/modular-resources/configure/add-service-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}

 When you add a module from the Viam Registry, the custom modular service it provides appears under the **Services** subtab like any other service.
 You can also find [the module itself](#configure-a-module-from-the-viam-registry) listed as **Deployed** under the **Modules** subtab.

-{{<imgproc src="extend/modular-resources/configure/deployed-module-with-service.png" resize="400x" declaredimensions=true alt="The components subtab of the config tab showing the camera component configuration pane for the realsense module">}}

 If the module requires you to configure specific **Attributes**, click the **URL** link in the [module's configuration pane](#configure-a-module-from-the-viam-registry) to view the specific attribute requirements on the module's GitHub page.